© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Area of medieval town by Barnhill House is a scheduled monument protected by Historic England under reference 1004971.
 View the official record →

-The Area of medieval town by Barnhill House is a scheduled ancient monument located in Lincolnshire that preserves evidence of medieval urban settlement and development.
+The Area of medieval town by Barnhill House is a scheduled ancient monument in Lincolnshire comprising the remains of a medieval settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004971.

 Area of medieval town by Barnhill House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004971.